skip to main content

 Day sheet

-The day sheet summarizes the treatments, charges, and payments received on a specific day.
+The day sheet summarizes treatments provided, charges made, and payments received on a specific day.

 Deductible

-You’re probably familiar with the word deductible from your own insurance.
-This is the amount that a patient is required to pay before his or her insurance kicks in.
+This is the amount a patient is required to pay before insurance will cover any portion of the expense.

 Demographics